thinkocapo/willcapio/content/posts/2018-10-19/index.md

 **2015** I left Brazil to attend Fullstack Academy (NYC) to go from amateur to professional developer.
 I learned to make super useful things:
 ![Audio Visualizer](./audio-visualizer.jpg)

-**2016** 1st Software Developer job at Biotech Company.
-I developed web services to support R&D of mRNA therapeutic drugs and played music in Cambridge:
+**2016** I got my first job as a Software Developer, at a Biotech Company.
+I developed web services to support R&D of mRNA therapeutic drugs, and played music in Boston:
 ![Allston](./allston-dual-pianos.jpg)

 **2018** I worked for two web development agencies as a contractor, and did much of this remotely while travelling: